vargspjut/wlog/README.md

 # wlog
-A simple golang logger with log-level and structured logging capabilities.
+A simple golang logger with log-level, hooks and structured logging capabilities.
 Wlog also supports split-output to both stdout and optionally a file.

-Version 1.0.2 introduces logging hooks.
-See below for an example on how to install and use hooks.

 Available log-levels:
 - Debug